danpeirce/danpeirce.github.io/2018/oled-v1.2/readme.md

 ##### When Programming the Trinket

-The Pro 5+Volt Trinket board was powered from a USB to serial adaptor board that was also used to program the Trinket.
+The Pro 5+Volt Trinket board was powered from a USB to serial adapter board that was also used to program the Trinket.

 ##### When Receiving Serial Data from a PIC MCU

-The adaptor is removed and power comes through a Micro B USB connector in the Trinket.
+The adapter is removed and power comes through a Micro B USB connector in the Trinket.
 V<sub>DD</sub> and ground is being distributed to the PIC MCU and the OLED display from the Trinket.

 There is a jumper from the PIC Tx pin to the Trinket board Rx.